 Sixty-Three Years Ago

 Pope Leo XIV asked us to pray a daily rosary in October for peace.
 His timing is not random.
-October 7 is the feast of Our Lady of the Rosary.
-He wants a resolution to the Israel-Gaza war.
+October is the month of Our Lady of the Rosary.

 Sixty-three years ago, however, October was also a momentous month for the Catholic Church and the world.
 On October 11, 1962, the Second Vatican Council opened.
 Less than a week later, on October 16, the Cuban Missile Crisis started.
+Watch President Kennedy's address on the Crisis here.
 The U.S. and U.S.S.R. narrowly avoided nuclear war, thanks to the better judgment of Vasili Arkhipov.
 A Vice Admiral in the Soviet Navy, he vetoed his colleagues’ vote to launch a nuclear torpedo after U.S. forces dropped depth chargers near his submarine.
 Pope John XXIII played a crucial role in ending the Crisis.
 This irrevocably impacted the Second Vatican Council and Catholic Social Teaching.

 Shortly before his death, Pope Saint John XXIII published a groundbreaking encyclical letter on April 11, 1963: Pacem in Terris (Peace on Earth).
 It was the Church’s first document addressed to “all people of goodwill” (not solely Catholics).
 The message was clear: We’re all in this together.
 The Church is now casting a global net.
-Globalism is a “sign of the times.”
-In 1962, Marshall McLuhan said, in his book The Guttenberg Galaxy, today’s world is a “global village.”
-This “global village,” he said, is a world of “arduous interfaces.”
-Yet, the Pope noted that people “are becoming more and more conscious of being living members of the universal family of mankind” (PT 145).
+Globalism is a “sign of the times”.
+In 1962, Marshall McLuhan said, in his book The Guttenberg Galaxy, today’s world is a “global village”.
+This “global village”, he said, is a world of “arduous interfaces”.
+Yet, the Pope noted that people “are becoming more and more conscious of being living members of the universal family of mankind” (Pacem in Terris, 145).

 John XXIII called for a new “statecraft” aimed at human development.
-If we want peace, he said, we must face the problem of “uneven development.”
+If we want peace, he said, we must face the problem of “uneven development”.
 “Peace is the effect of righteousness” (Isaiah 32:17).
-Attainment of the Common Good is the sole purpose of public authority (PT 53-55).
-Pacem in Terris applauded to the U.N.’s Universal Declaration of Human Rights (1948) as an “act of the highest importance.”
+Attainment of the Common Good is the sole purpose of public authority (Pacem in Terris 53-55).
+Pacem in Terris applauded to the U.N.’s Universal Declaration of Human Rights (1948) as an “act of the highest importance”.

 Categories: